laravel/docs/authorization.md

         }
     }

-#### Authorizing Resource Controllers

-When authorizing resources through a resource controller you can make use of the `authorizeResource` method in the controller's constructor.
-This will allow you to fully protect the resource controller methods with a single line of code.

-    <?php

-    namespace App\Http\Controllers;

-    use App\Post;
-    use Illuminate\Http\Request;
-    use App\Http\Controllers\Controller;

-    class PostController extends Controller
-    {
-        public function __constructor()
-        {
-            $this->authorizeResource(Post::class, 'post');
-        }
-    }

-This method will add the appropriate middleware which will map to same policy methods as your controller methods.
-The second parameter allows you to modify the argument name for the `can` middleware that will be bound but is not required.
-If it's not passed it'll be derived from the model name.

-The subsequential policy would look as follows:

-    <?php

-    namespace App\Policies;

-    use App\User;
-    use App\Post;

-    class PostPolicy
-    {
-        public function view(User $user, Post $post)
-        {
-            // ...
-        }

-        public function create(User $user)
-        {
-            // ...
-        }

-        public function update(User $user, Post $post)
-        {
-            // ...
-        }

-        public function delete(User $user, Post $post)
-        {
-            // ...
-        }
-    }

 #### Actions That Don't Require Models

 As previously discussed, some actions like `create` may not require a model instance.
 In these situations, you may pass a class name to the `authorize` method.
 The class name will be used to determine which policy to use when authorizing the action: